-Mike Marciano is a two-time Grammy Award-winning audio engineer and multi platinum and gold record award recipient who started his career in 1980.
+Mike Marciano is a two-time Grammy Award-winning audio engineer, multi platinum and gold record award recipient, and GMA recipient who started his career in 1980.
 Working exclusively at Systems Two Recording Studio in Brooklyn, New York, he has amassed over 1,300 album credits as an engineer.
 Early in his career, he worked with many well-known rock and heavy metal groups, including Type O Negative, Carnivore, Agnostic Front, and Life of Agony.
 Many of his hardcore and metal credits are noted in Encyclopaedia Metallum.
 His work with Type O Negative was used in multiple movie soundtracks and other media.
-Since the early 90s, he has worked with some of the top musicians in the jazz field, including jazz greats like Wynton Marsalis (and his Grammy-nominated “Joe Cool’s Blues”), Clark Terry, Elvin Jones, and Steve Coleman.
+Since the early '90s, he has worked with some of the top musicians in the jazz field, including jazz greats like Wynton Marsalis (and his Grammy-nominated “Joe Cool’s Blues”), Clark Terry, Elvin Jones, and Steve Coleman.
 His work with Don Braden was used as the theme song for Cosby.

 Marciano recorded In for a Penny, In for a Pound by Henry Threadgill, which received a Pulitzer Prize for Music in 2016.